JSTOR-Labs/juncture/README.md

 Select **New Visual Essay** from the site menu.  _More info needed here..._

+Explore the [example essays](examples).
+These examples demonstrate key features provided by the standard viewer components.

 ## Create a Juncture site

 Select **Create Site** from the site menu.  _More info needed here..._